 - Carefully lift each piece of dough onto a lightly floured, upturned baking tray.
 Drain the red onions and pat dry with kitchen paper.
 Sprinkle the lightly dried onions over the surface of the bread.

 - Place into the preheated oven and, if you have one, spray a fine mist of water into the oven.
-Bake for 10 – 12 mins until golden brown.
+Bake for 10 to 12 mins until golden brown.

 Alternative Toppings for Fougasse Bread